anthony-hopkins/gin-bootstrap-init/README.md

 ### Executing program

 * Super simple.
 Just run the compiled binary from above and pass an app name as a parameter.
+* Being that the binary is portable it can be moved to any directory you need to execute it in.
+You can also add the binary to your system path if used a lot.
 ```bash
 ./goWebInit.exe appName
 ```